Forking Off

 About Forking Off

-A podcast for former feds who got the fork out of government service.
+A podcast by former feds who got the fork out of government service.
 In 2025, hosts and former FBI intelligence analysts Jill and Philip Fields joined the exodus of public servants leaving federal service under the deferred resignation program.
 Conflicted over what to do next, they began encountering other recently departed feds fighting to find their voice.
 They started Forking Off as a platform to lift them up, preserve the public record, and document the destruction of American governance.
-Join us every Monday as we share their stories.
+Join us the last Tuesday of every month as we share their stories.

 Podcast website

-Listen to Forking Off, Red Eye Radio and many other podcasts from around the world with the radio.net app
+Listen to Forking Off, Strict Scrutiny and many other podcasts from around the world with the radio.net app

 Get the free radio.net app